Gucci brings digital items and experiences to Roblox in new partnership – TechCrunch

 For high-fashion brands, the digital sphere has presented plenty of challenges when it comes to preserving exclusivity on a medium that begs for mass adoption.
 Triefus says Gucci has aimed to lean into the access offered by digital platforms as a way of promoting a more inclusive brand.

 “There’s so much talk today about the metaverse,” Triefus says.
-“In the last 6 years, [Creative Director Alessandro Michele] has created a Gucci Metaverse but it’s not necessarily a digital manifestation, it’s a narrative.”
+“In the last six years, [Creative Director Alessandro Michele] has created a Gucci Metaverse but it’s not necessarily a digital manifestation, it’s a narrative.”

 Luxury and authenticity have been some of the central sells of blockchain-based NFTs, something Triefus still sees opportunities for down the road.
 “It’s astonishing to me how fast the conversation around NFTs has exploded,” Triefus says.
 “We’ve been studying blockchain for a long time as you might imagine, authenticity of product and of experience is extremely important.”